vvaizh/widgets-sdk/samples/widget-log/README.md

 Usage
 ---------------------
 1. Provide widget URL as argument to widget rendering system in browser
+2. Open browser developer tools console
+3. Refresh page
-2. Sample one log and one error messages should appear in console
+4. Sample one log and one error messages should appear in console

 Path to widget
 ---------------------